 (111) Students will incur an academic penalty ("E" grade - Fail - Discontinued) for all units in the current teaching session if their application is received after the census date.
 Commonwealth supported students will incur a student contribution liability.
 Full-fee paying students will incur a tuition fee liability for withdrawal after the approved census date for the teaching session.
 Students will incur the SSAF for that teaching session.

 (112) Students who submit late applications to resign from a course due to extenuating circumstances will need to apply for "W" Grades.
-Consideration of such requests will be at the discretion of the ARO.
+Consideration of such requests will be at the discretion of the Academic Registrar's Office (ARO).
 (Refer to "Withdrawal without Academic Penalty" in Part B).

 (113) A student who resumes study after a period of leave of absence does so under the course rules that are in force at the time of resumption of study.